Do you plan to visit Sweden? These 5 relaxing things will make your Swedish summer trip more picturesque.

 Every summer there are many Viking/medieval fairs going on in the whole country.
 It is a perfect way to travel back in time, and taste, smell and feel the Viking history.
 The most famous fair takes place on the island of Gotland, in the town of Visby.
 It is called âThe medieval week of Gotlandâ.
 The town is known for its surrounding wall that once protected the city from intruders.

 It is a beautiful island packed with medieval buildings and ruins.
-The lovely fragrance of tar makes your senses know that you have arrived in the right time.
+The lovely fragrance of tar lets your senses know that you have arrived at the right time.
 You will soon be surrounded by the noise of hammers, blacksmiths, and medieval music, and there is where you forget where you once came from.
-We can recommend to limit your social media usage during this week and just let the wind of history take you on a journey.
+We can recommend limiting your social media usage during this week and just letting the wind of history take you on a journey.

 P.S.
 Consider supporting us on Patreon!
 For as little as a cup of tea you can get exclusive perks and BTS

-Sweden is carrying a much younger history than the Viking and medieval age as well.
+Sweden has a much younger history than the Viking and medieval ages as well.
 It is a history whose escapades you might have heard from your great-grandma and grandpa tell you, about when they were young.
 It is a very charming era to experience and they all deserve their own chapters.
-A perfect way to experience this is to visit an Open Air
+A perfect way to experience this is to visit an open-air museum or stop by a quaint storybook town, as we like to call them.

 The open-air museums can be found almost everywhere.
 The difference between these two is that an open-air museum is a living exhibition with certain hours, set in a specific time, while a storybook town is just a real town that that happen to have slipped away from the net of modern exteriors.
 If you all the sudden feel a sense of timelessness, and the beauty of an old handmade shop sign suddenly keeps you more entertained than the phone in your pocket did, then you know you have arrived in one.